-If the Faculty Advisor and student determine that the student has previously completed course work required for the degree, the student may request a waiver or substitution by completing the form found here.
-The student must submit the syllabi and other supporting documentation (e.g., transcript) in order for the Faculty Advisor to review.
+If the Faculty Advisor and student determine that the student has previously completed course work required for the degree, the student may request a waiver or substitution by contacting the Program Director to complete the appropriate approval process and associated paperwork (students are welcome to review the Graduate Course Substitution or Waiver Approval Form here, for reference).
+The student must submit the syllabi and other supporting documentation (e.g., transcript) for review.
 The Counseling Psychology Department Chair will also need to sign off on the waiver.
-At times, the Faculty Advisor may consult with other instructors to ensure the substituted course is of similar scope and quality.
+At times, other Faculty will be consulted to ensure the substituted course is of similar scope and quality.
 Under no circumstance will the waiver or substitution of a course(s) reduce the number of credits required for the degree.
 Substitutions must be clearly indicated on the signed Coursework Plan.